Dental Implants Presentation

 Often times, if an implant is placed for one of the front teeth, you may prefer not to walk around without a tooth.
 Discuss temporary tooth replacement with both your dentist and oral surgeon for available options regarding immediate temporary tooth replacement.

-Using the most recent advances in dental implant technology, Dr. Hawkins, Dr. Gingrass, Dr. Miller, Dr. Triggs and Dr. Darling are able to place single stage implants.
+Using the most recent advances in dental implant technology, Dr. Hawkins, Dr. Gingrass, Dr. Miller, Dr. Triggs, Dr. Darling, Dr. Radich and Dr. Smith are able to place single stage implants.
 These implants do not require a second procedure to uncover them, and temporary teeth can be placed almost immediately on them in many circumstances.
 There are even situations where the implants can be placed at the same time as a tooth extraction further minimizing the number of surgical procedures.

 Dental Implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
 While the oral and maxillofacial surgeon performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary, the restorative dentist (your dentist) fits and makes the permanent prosthesis.
 Your dentist will also make any temporary prosthesis needed during the implant process.